Skip to content

 • *args (Any) -

-• font (Any) - bitmap font module: font_small, font_medium, font_large or font_bold.
-Default is Display.font_medium
+• font (Any) - text font module: font_small, font_medium, font_large or font_bold.
+Default is display.font_medium

 .text(text, x, y)